 Golden egg 5...
 You can go for hours ending up with one pig left every time.

-They Changed It, Now It Sucks: A very minor example, pertaining to the win screen.
-In the 1.0 version, the area completion tune played after winning each level.
+A very minor example, pertaining to the win screen.
+In versions before the December 2011 update, the area completion tune played after winning each level.
 Later updates would change this to a generic win screen similar to Rio, with no music, appearing after completing one level.
 The area completion tune plays when you beat an episode though.